innoisys/EPU-CNN/README.md

 # EPU-CNN
-E pluribus unum interpretable convolutional neural networks
+This is the official Tensorflow implementation of "E pluribus unum interpretable convolutional neural networks"